ThomasJClark/iotrobot/README.md

  *   https://github.com/sparkfun/SFE_CC3000_Library
  *   https://github.com/knolleary/pubsubclient/

 The sketch attempts to connect to connect to an AP with SSID "nuc" and connect to an MQTT broker on the AP.
+The actual SSID/password combination can be changed to the correct one by editing `iotrobot.ino`.
 For the demo, this is an Intel NUC running JBoss Fuse 6.2.0.

 ## Python Clients
 To run the Python client, paho-mqtt, Pygame, and PyOpenGL must be installed.